dreadnode/rigging/README.md

 - **Structured Pydantic models** can be used interchangably with unstructured text output.
 - LiteLLM as the default generator giving you **instant access to a huge array of models**.
+- Define prompts as python functions with **type hints and docstrings**.
 - Simple **tool calling** abilities for models which don't natively support it.
 - Store different models and configs as **simple connection strings** just like databases.
 - Chat templating, forking, continuations, generation parameter overloads, stripping segments, etc.